Goshen has been quietly taking off in the last few years. The cultural, economic, and recreational opportunities keep getting

 Many people want to become their own boss, and the Goshen Chamber of Commerce makes realizing that dream simple.

-“We host a Small Business Development Center and S.C.O.R.E., that both offer counseling services to starting and existing businesses,” Chamber President David Daugherty said.
+“We host Small Business Development Center and S.C.O.R.E., both offer counseling services to starting and existing businesses,” former Chamber President David Daugherty said.

 Supportive community that builds business